ORGANIZING & ADVOCACY

 We engage families, neighbors and other community organizations to advocate for better policies, more funding and more land for affordable housing, as well as funding for childcare and resources to address community needs.

-Most recently, WCRP has helped to lead the Development without Displacement campaign, helping to unite a broad cross section of 53 member groups – including the city’s leading community, disability, faith, labor and urban agriculture organizations which together represent roughly 80,000 Philadelphians - to advocate for legislation to ensure that as the city’s neighborhoods recover and thrive, individuals and families from all income levels benefit.
+Most recently, WCRP is helping to lead the Development without Displacement campaign, uniting a broad cross section of over 60 member groups—Including the city’s leading community, disability, faith, labor and urban agriculture organizations which together represent roughly 80,000 Philadelphians--to advocate for legislation to ensure that as the city’s neighborhoods recover and thrive, individuals and families from all income levels benefit.
 Visit the Philadelphia Coalition for Affordable Communities’ website to learn more.

 WCRP’s past campaigns have resulted in notable victories, including:

 Creation of the Philadelphia Housing Trust Fund (2005): expands the availability of resources to keep people in their homes and build new ones for those in need.

 Creation of the Philadelphia Land Bank (2013): expedites responsible development of the city’s vacant land.

 Expansion of the State Housing Trust Fund (2015): called on the state legislature to establish a $25 million annual investment in the State Housing Trust Fund through a dedicated revenue source.

 Commitment of New Money for Affordable Housing (2018): won $70M for the Housing Trust Fund.

 Nobody understands the need for affordable housing more than those who need it most.
 The women and families who are directly impacted by unfair policies and community disinvestment know first-hand the dramatic impact leadership can have on everyday life.
 That’s why at every turn, low-income women and their families are encouraged to develop leadership skills with WCRP, including:

 Leading the fight for resources and policies that work for low-income families and their communities.